Baltimore Marines showcase at 2022 Military Bowl

-B-Roll Package: U.S. Marines interact with and educate fans of both Duke University Blue Devils and the University of Central Florida Knights football teams before the start of the Military Bowl at Navy-Marine Corps Memorial Stadium, Annapolis, Maryland, Dec.
+Medal of Honor recipient Brian Thacker talks to a young lady during the Salute to Heros Dinner before the 2022 Military Bowl at Navy-Marine Corps Memorial Stadium, Annapolis, Maryland, Dec.
 28, 2022.
-The Military Bowl, this year hosting the Duke University Blue Devils and University of Central Florida Knights, is an annual college football game held to appreciate military service and highlight military veterans within the Washington area community.
+The Military Bowl, this year hosting the Duke University and University of Central Florida Knights, is an annual college football game held to appreciate military service and highlight military veterans within the Washington area community.
 This year’s game marks the 13th Military Bowl.
+(U.S. Marine Corps photo by Sgt.
+Heather Atherton).

 |Date Taken: